 A group of pines that grow with rare force give the place shelter from storms that sweep in regularly.
-Trees rocks and buildings form a community where the main house, guest house, sauna, and storage are carefully placed to seek sun shelter and views.
-Inside the main building, the entrance, living room, kitchen, and terrace form the largest room, facing both the sea in the northeast and the evening sun towards the southwest.
-Guest rooms and serving functions are conversely closed, turned away from the sea along an adjoining airy corridor.
+Between the trees, a group of buildings are placed to seek sun shelter and views.
+The entrance, living room, kitchen, and terrace form a large transparent room, facing both the sea in the northeast and the evening sun towards the southwest.
+Serving functions are conversely closed, turned away from the sea along an adjoining airy corridor.
 In the quietest position of the house is the master bedroom.
-The freestanding guesthouse is like a boat, all everyday functions are on a compressed surface.
-Hall, toilet and kitchenette are arranged under a loft that utilizes the height of the room.
+The freestanding guesthouse is like a boat, all everyday functions are on a compressed surface independent of the other buildings.
 At the far end of the plot, in the most secluded location is the sauna.
 With a foundation on boulders found on the site, the building takes a step up into the plot’s slightly sloping terrain.
 Between pines, in the protection of surrounding buildings, it scouts down towards the sea.